biozzyn/handroanthus-variant-analysis/README.md

 ### Variant Calling and Genotyping (performed manually)

-This step in the pipeline is performed by the script ``VariantCalling.sh``.
+This step in the pipeline is performed by the script ``VariantAnalysis.sh``.

 The absolute paths of the input data are hardcoded in this script and should be adjusted by the analyst before execution.